triplea-game/triplea/docs/development/build-overview-and-development.md

 The build uses the Gradle Kotlin DSL.
 This make the build easier to maintain by increasing the completion and refactoring assistance the IDE is able to provide.

+## Build Structure

+By explicitly specifying the physical location of nested subprojects in the root `settings.gradle.kts` file, the build is able to avoid [unintentionally creating empty projects](https://docs.gradle.org/current/userguide/best_practices_structuring_builds.html#avoid_empty_projects).
+These empty projects slow the build and make it more difficult to understand the project structure.
+This allows you to reference projects using non-hierarchical names, for example `:game-core` instead of `:game-app:game-core`.

 ## Convention Plugins

 The TripleA build defines Gradle [Convention Plugins](https://docs.gradle.org/current/userguide/implementing_gradle_plugins_convention.html#header) to avoid cross-project configuration and duplication of configuration.